lightbend/fdp-sample-applications/README.md

 ### Build and Deploy the Application Archives

+> **NOTE:** At this time, the following deployment step is not supported for `fdp-apps-lab`.
+A future release will support this option.

-The SBT build uses a [sbt-deploy-ssh](https://github.com/shmishleniy/sbt-deploy-ssh) plugin and a `/.deploy.conf` file with configuration information to copy the "uber jars" for the application to a web server provided by the `jim-lab` application container.
-The configuration of the plugin is defined in `./projects/Settings.scala`.
+The SBT build uses a [sbt-deploy-ssh](https://github.com/shmishleniy/sbt-deploy-ssh) plugin and a `/.deploy.conf` file with configuration information to copy the "uber jars" for the application to a web server provided by the `fdp-apps-lab` application container.
+The configuration of the plugin is defined in `./project/Settings.scala`.

 #### 3. Set Up deploy.conf